|"Is you crazy - or just plain stupid?"|

 - Excellent CW QSK performance - I can get by with "very good CW" which the mcHF has.
 I currently have the T/R delay in the mcHF set to 20mS - I can't hear between dots but find that I don't really need to.
 When I do, it'll be because I'm in a pile-up for a rare entity and I'll be on the Flex.
 For the more casual type of operation likely for a KX2/mcHF, a slight delay in T/R switching isn't noticeable as long as it's totally silent, which it is.

 - Battery efficiency - I rarely used the KX2 with its internal 2.6 AH battery and instead took along a larger external pack.
 As long as I'm going to do that, I can operate the mcHF for several hours with a 5AH LiPo pack even though the receive current draw is 550 mH - almost four times that of the KX2.
 An eBay seller now offers a 5AH LiPo battery pack that snaps into place on the mcHF, maintaining the rig's basic shape and doing double duty by providing a way to tilt the rig into a more user-friendly orientation on a tabletop.
+UPDATE: I can't recommend this battery - in fact, I strongly recommend against it!

 And the mcHF has strengths of its own that are absent in the KX2: